Salifort Motors Attrition Rates

 Recommendations

-Reflecting upon the above visualisations and numbers presented in Project Statistics, this investigation recommends addressing the key variables that are supported by analysis to associate with employee departure.
+Reflecting upon the above visualisations and numbers presented in Project Statistics, this investigation recommends targeting the variables most strongly associated with employee departure.

 • Rebalance Project Assignment